Properties and Bayesian fitting of restricted Boltzmann machines: Model Fitting

-Typically, fitting a RBM via maximum likelihood (ML) methods will be infeasible due mainly to the intractability of the normalizing term \(\gamma(\boldsymbol \theta)\) in a model (\ref{eqn:pmf}) of any realistic size.
-Ad hoc methods are used instead, which aim to avoid this problem by using stochastic ML approximations that employ a small number of MCMC draws (i.e., contrastive divergence, (Hinton 2002)).
+Typically, fitting a RBM via maximum likelihood (ML) methods will be unfeasible due mainly to the intractability of the normalizing term \(\gamma(\boldsymbol \theta)\) in a model \eqref{eq:pmf} of any realistic size.
+Ad hoc methods are often recommended instead, which aim to avoid this problem by using stochastic ML approximations that employ a small number of MCMC draws (i.e., contrastive divergence, (Hinton 2002)).

 However, computational concerns are not the only issues with fitting a RBM using ML.
 In addition, a RBM model, with the appropriate choice of parameters and number of hiddens, has the potential to re-create any distribution for the data (i.e., reproduce any specification of cell probabilities for the binary data outcomes).
 For example, Montufar and Ay (2011) show that any distribution on \(\{0, 1\}^{\nv}\) can be approximated arbitrarily well by a RBM with \(2^{\nv-1} - 1\) hidden units.
-We provide a small example that illustrates that in fact there can be many such approximations.
+We provide a small example in the on-line supplementary materials that illustrates such approximations.